Having an inhaler at hand is vital if you suffer from asthma, so you might be wondering if you can bring an inhaler on a plane.

 Let’s find out.

-Can You Bring an Inhaler on a Plane?
+- 5 Will an Inhaler Explode on a Plane?

 The TSA has a rule called the 3-1-1 Rule that forbids passengers from bringing liquids, gels and aerosols in containers larger than 3.4oz/100ml in their carry on bags.